-- 1.77.2 The Committee on Industrial Liaison shall consist of six elected Faculty members and the Director of Industrial Liaison, ex officio.
-The Committee shall be concerned with the relationship of the activities of the Industrial Liaison Program and other similar efforts at MIT to the activities of the members of the Faculty. - 1.77.3 The Committee on Outside Professional Activities shall consist of six elected Faculty members.
+- 1.77.2 The Committee on Corporate Relations shall consist of six elected Faculty members and the Director of Corporate Relations, ex officio.
+The Committee shall be concerned with the relationship of the activities of the Office of Corporate Relations and other similarefforts at MIT to the activities of the members of the Faculty. - 1.77.3 The Committee on Outside Professional Activities shall consist of six elected Faculty members.
 The Committee shall keep itself informed of and shall report periodically to the Faculty new problems of potential conflicts of interest and recommend appropriate modifications of policies and procedures to the Faculty.

 The Committee shall also consider any case of Faculty involvement in outside activities, present or proposed, which in its judgment raises questions of conflict of interest.
-The Faculty member concerned may request such consideration, but the Committee shall also investigate on its own initiative or on request from other responsible sources.
+The Faculty member concerned may request such consideration, but the Committee shall also investigate on its own initiative or upon request from other responsible sources.
 It shall discuss the issues privately with the individual concerned, with the objective of arriving at a satisfactory resolution of the problem.
 In the event that such discussion fails to resolve a situation, either the Committee or the individual concerned shall refer the matter to the Faculty for final disposition.